we-learn-js/js-training/src/slideshow/slides/Modules.md

 > Npm packages installed in the project can be required by package name

+Install a package:
 ```
 npm install angular --save
 ```

+Import a module from package:
 ```js
 // Import angular to create a module
 var angular = require('angular')